 RICHARD E. GLASS '52 Richard graduated from Poly Prep.
 At Princeton he majored in chemistry and joined Prospect.
 He went on to earn a medical degree at Johns Hopkins and then served two years as an Army captain and chief of psychiatry in Bitburg, Germany, returning in 1961 to private practice in New York.
 After a divorce he married Sally Findley.

 Richard died Dec.
 11, 2011.
 Besides Sally, he is survived by two children, Jonathan and Nicholas.

 ROBERT PARKER GOWING '52 Parker came to us from Rugby University School.
 His father, Earl, was in the Class of 1918.
-He majored in economics, joined Quadrangle, and roomed with Phil Nowland.

-Parker earned an MBA at Xavier University in Cincinnati and later (1978) a master's degree in public health from Tulane.
+He majored in economics, joined Quadrangle, and Parker earned an MBA at Xavier University in Cincinnati and later (1978) a master's degree in public health from Tulane.
 He married Clover Brodhead of Cincinnati.
 They both taught in several colleges, Parker teaching courses in computer programming and quantitative business subjects, most recently at Notre Dame.
+Parker died Feb.
+5, 2012, in Seattle from injuries suffered in an auto accident.
+The class sends sympathy to Clover at the loss of a congenial and engaging classmate.